EnkayAlex/Excelence-Group-Financial-Dashboard/README.md

 - Excel (data cleaning and pre-processing)

 ## 📌 Key Insights
-- Finicky MFB contributed the largest share of overall group revenue in Q1 and Q2.
+- Finicky MFB contributed the largest share of overall group information.
-- Swiss Lenders showed consistent growth in loan disbursements over the past 6 months.
+- Swiss Lenders showed consistent growth in New staff
-- Bonny Asset Management had a dip in asset inflow in the last quarter, signaling potential review areas.
+- Bonny Asset Management showed that they are just a new company in the group and needs more hire.
-- Cross-company analysis revealed that Swiss Lenders had the highest customer retention rate.
+- Cross-company analysis revealed that Finicky has the highest staff.

 ## 🧠 Skills Demonstrated
 - Power BI dashboard design